boga-man/Bootstrap4/BootstrapImportantPoints.md

 - `.jumbotron` class can be used to set its content apart from all others.
 - `.[d-{breakpoint}-{value}`](https://getbootstrap.com/docs/4.0/utilities/display/) classes
   can be used to hide or change the display type of elements.

+## Bootstrap NavBar
+- **Navigation** is the important feature of any web application.
+It gives the user a convinient way to go through your web site.
+- `navbar-dark` makes a navbar which is dark.
+- `navbar-expand-{breakpoint}` defines from and below which breakpoint the navbar should collapse.
+- Bootstrap's `fixed-top` class allows to keep the element fixed to the top of the screen.
+- `navbar-brand` class can be used to display the branding information of the website in the `navbar`.
+- `navbar-nav` class will display a list horizontally.
+- `mr-auto` class will set right margin as 'auto'.
+-  `active` class highlights the present page link.
+-